Local Setup

 * **Multiple Transports**: Choose stdio, SSE, or HTTP transport modes

-* **Current Tool Surface**: Use `remember`, `recall`, `improve`, and `forget_memory` alongside compatibility tools
+* **Current Tool Surface**: Use `remember`, `recall`, and `forget` alongside compatibility tools

 * **Development Ready**: Debug, modify, and contribute to the codebase